jacobmoroni/ubuntu_hacks/README.md

 * terminator config. --sets up shortcuts for terminator to work how I like it.
 * .alias -- aliases for navigating faster
 * .vimrc -- personal vim settings
 * .tmux.conf and .tmux.conf.local --my tmux settings.
-I got them from [this site](https://github.com/gpakosz/.tmux "https://github.com/gpakosz/.tmux")
+I got them from [this site](https://github.com/gpakosz/.tmux "https://github.com/gpakosz/.tmux").
+Another good resource for shortcuts and hotkeys for tmux can be found [here](https://gist.github.com/MohamedAlaa/2961058,"https://gist.github.com/MohamedAlaa/2961058").